Soft-Batch Cream Cheese Chocolate Chip Cookies

-The ultimate Soft-batch cream cheese chocolate chip cookies made bakery style with extra thick and chewy cookie dough.
+The ultimate Soft-batch bakery style chocolate chip cookies made with cream cheese and semi-sweet chocolate chips.

 Chocolate chips cookies are a classic dessert no matter what age or occasion.
 I think we can all agree that chocolate chip cookies are the most beloved cookie of all time and for a good reason.
 Most traditional chocolate chip cookie recipes start with the same basic ingredients and technique such as sugar and butter.